fossasia/visdom/README.md

 #### vis.plotlyplot

 This function draws a Plotly `Figure` object.
 It does not explicitly take options as it assumes you have already explicitly configured the figure's `layout`.

 > **Note** You must have the `plotly` Python package installed to use this function.
 It can typically be installed by running `pip install plotly`.

 #### vis.save
 This function saves the `envs` that are alive on the visdom server.
-It takes input a list (in python) or table (in lua) of env ids to be saved.
+It takes input a list of env ids to be saved.

 ### Plotting
 Further details on the wrapped plotting functions are given below.